tendermint/tendermint/spec/abci++/abci++_methods.md

     * `RequestPrepareProposal`'s parameters `txs`, `misbehavior`, `height`, `time`, `next_validators_hash`, and `proposer_address` are the same as in `RequestProcessProposal` and `RequestFinalizeBlock`.
-    * `RequestPrepareProposal.local_last_commit` contains the precommit votes used for deciding the last height locally, together with their corresponding vote extensions.
+    * `RequestPrepareProposal.local_last_commit` is a set of the precommit votes that allowed the decision of the previous height locally, together with their corresponding vote extensions.
     * The `height`, `time`, and `proposer_address` values match the values from the header of the proposed block.